 Selection will be made by Unitec staff members with the delegated authority to offer places to applicants.
 These staff members will select students on the basis of written information supplied on the enrolment form.
-At the discretion of the staff members, further information may be required from the applicant to allow an enrolment decision to be made.
-This may involve an interview or assessment (face-to-face or electronic).
+At the discretion of the staff members, an interview (face-to-face or electronic) may be required.
 A list of delegated staff members is maintained by the Programme Academic Quality Committee (PAQC) responsible for the programme.